ZipperLii/Test/README.md

-# CC exercise in Pytorch
+# CV exercise in Pytorch

 I will upload some small exercises here.